lydiaYchen/CStat26/README.md

 In this course, there are three modules:
 - Part I:  Statistical Inference
 - Part II:  Anova analysis and design of experiments
-- Part III: Time Series Analysis
+- Part III: Deep Learning
 The Part I and II will have stronger focus on the theory and the Part III focus on the applications.

 This course is continuously evaluated and have following two grading items :dart:
-- Three Lab interviews (30\%): pass/fail .
+- Three Lab quizs (30\%): pass/fail .
 Each passing lab accounts for 10 % of the final grade.

 - Final project: 70 % of the final grade, consisting of three milestones
   * Midterm presentation on the project proposal and progress (April 15): feedback will be given but not graded